hoorace/Swift-Font-Awesome/README.md

 ## Features

 - [x] UILable
-- [x] UIImage or UIImage with circle
+- [x] UIImage or UIImage with circle or UIImage with square
 - [x] UIBarButtonItem
 - [x] UIButton
+- [x] UIFont
 - [x] All extension can with FontAwesome and it's own text

 ## Snapshots